jundalisay/spblist/content/en/material/principles/part-2/chapter-05.md

-The quantum of spacetime or qost is the basic unit or quantum in the spatial layer.
-It manifests as empty space and is called the 2nd Element in Cartesian Physics.

-Like qoas (ideas), qosts are above the Radiant Layer.
+Like qoas (monads), qosts are above the Radiant Layer (Electromagnetism).
 This makes them likewise invisible and not tangible.
 For example, you see that there is a space between you and your desk, but you cannot see the properties of that space.

-In ancient natural philosophy, the aether was called the metaphysical 'air' that filled all of physical existence, preventing any Void in Nature.
+In ancient natural philosophy, this was called the metaphysical 'Air' Element that filled all of physical existence, preventing any Void in Nature.

 ### Properties of Qosts

+Both qosts and mosts are made up of 4 aether particles that are flat, except for aetherspace particles which are not flat.

+{{< i s="/graphics/meta/aethershapes.jpg" a="Aether Shapes" c="The Spatial Layer particles have 4 aether particles" >}}

 <!-- Since it is one layer above the radiant layer which facilitates sight and touch, then it is not visible nor tangible.  -->